 Accommodation near Akagera National Park

 Search for hotel rooms and other accommodation near Akagera National Park on Booking.com (£):

 Books about Rwanda

 Thinking about travelling to Rwanda?
 You may find the following books about the country worth reading:

 The Bradt Guide to Rwanda with Eastern Congo (£):

 Learn more about the diversity of Akagera National Park via the African Parks website.

 To find out more about tourism attractions in Rwanda, see the Visit Rwanda website.
 You can find other posts about Rwanda here on Go Eat Do, including this overview of what to expect of gorilla trekking in Rwanda.

 Stuart Forster, the author of this post, is an award-winning travel writer.
 His work has been published by National Geographic Traveller, Rough Guides and The Telegraph.
 He is available for commissions.
-He is shortlisted by the British Guild of Travel Writers’ 2020 Travel Blogger of the Year award.
+Stuart was named Travel Writer of the Decade at the 2020 Netherlands Press Awards.